 The Valuer-General’s view of land use assists various rating authorities in administering their rating and taxing statutes where land use plays a part in determining this, such as:

-Objections to the LUC can be lodged with either RevenueSA or your council.
+Objections to Land Use can be lodged with either RevenueSA or your council.
 There are time limitations in place to object to the land use attribution.

 Our Land Use Code Fact Sheet is available here, or view the Land Use Code Booklet here.